Tinklit/tinkl-it-woocommerce-payment-gateway/readme.txt

 1. Install the tinkl.it Woocommerce Payment Gateway.
 It can be done in three ways:

-* Install through [Wordpress Plugin Manager](https://codex.wordpress.org/Plugins_Add_New_Screen): Admin Â» Plugins Â» Add New Â» Enter "tinklit woocommerce" in search Â» Click "Install Now"
+* Install through [Wordpress Plugin Manager](https://codex.wordpress.org/Plugins_Add_New_Screen): Admin » Plugins » Add New » Enter "tinklit woocommerce" in search » Click "Install Now"

-* [Upload ZIP](https://codex.wordpress.org/Plugins_Add_New_Screen#Upload_Tab): Admin Â» Plugins Â» Add New Â» Upload Plugin
+* [Upload ZIP](https://codex.wordpress.org/Plugins_Add_New_Screen#Upload_Tab): Admin » Plugins » Add New » Upload Plugin

 * Extract ZIP and upload extracted directory to the `/wp-content/plugins/` through FTP